We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - hand tremors

-A cut on your finger may cause pain at the injury site.
-Depending on how deep the cut is, you may also feel pain that spreads, or radiates, to surrounding areas of your hand.
+A cut on your finger may cause pain at the site of the injury.
+Depending on how deep the cut is, you may also feel pain that spreads or radiates to surrounding areas of your hand.

-If you have a growth on your hand, such as a boil or nodule, you may experience the following signs together with your finger pain:
+If you have a growth on your hand, such as a boil or nodule, you may experience the following symptoms along with your finger pain:

 If you have a cut or growth on your finger, your doctor may be able to diagnose the condition based on a physical examination alone.
-You will not need any tests or have to answer any questions about your medical history.
+If you have pain when using your fingers and there’s no obvious cause, more information will be needed.

-Common tests include blood tests and imaging tests, such as X-rays.
+Common tests for diagnosing finger pain include blood tests and imaging tests, such as X-rays.

 An X-ray can show any fractures and abnormal growths within the finger.
-If the X-ray is not enough to determine a diagnosis, the doctor may order an additional imaging tests or a nerve study.
+If an X-ray isn’t enough to determine a diagnosis, your doctor may order additional imaging tests or a nerve study.
+A nerve study looks for nerve damage or nerve dysfunction.